 Nothing is as important for you on the road as the safety of your loved ones.
-In keeping with this, you make sure that your car is serviced on time, equip it with tyres of good quality and also try to keep them aligned and balanced at all times.
-Similarly, you get the brake pads changed from time to time to make drives safer and pleasurable.
-Just as keeping tyres balanced and aligned helps prolong their life, there’re simple ways in which you can extend the life of the braking system.
+In keeping with this, you make sure that your car is serviced on time, you get the brake pads changed and make sure you have good quality tyres.
+Just like you keep your car tyres balanced and aligned to prolong their life, there are similar hacks you can employ to make sure that your braking system does not wear soon.
+So look at some of these simple ways to lengthen the life of the braking system.

 Perfect the art of Engine Braking

-Engine Braking helps you reduce the speed of the car gradually without applying the brakes.
+Engine Braking helps you gradually bring down the car’s speed without applying the brakes.
 This enables you to save fuel and protect the brake pads.
 All you need to do to is master this art.
-Think ahead – look for traffic bottlenecks, decelerate using Engine Braking to reduce speed and then apply the brake to come to a halt.
+Think ahead – look for traffic bottlenecks, decelerate using Engine Braking to reduce speed and then apply the brakes to come to a halt.

 Apply brake with the right foot

 While driving a car with automatic transmission, some people have a habit of keeping their brake slightly pressed with their left foot.
-Avoid doing so by developing a habit of applying the brake with the right foot as and when required.
+If you want your braking system to last longer, you should kick this habit.
+You should apply the brakes with the right foot as and when required.

 Keep your car light

-Avoid loading your car with unnecessary items, as a heavier vehicle is harder on brakes as well as on tyres.
+Avoid loading your car with unnecessary items, as a heavier vehicle is harder on the brakes as well as the tyres.
 Remove things that are not useful from the trunk, especially heavier ones, for improved braking and performance.

 Change brake fluid periodically